reisir/settings/README.md

 - [ ] Make UsePlugin work
 - [ ] Log errors ?
 Error rendering template ?
+  - Show the exact line of potential error ?
 - [ ] Make categories and variables have Name defaulted to Key if Name not found during parsing
   - This is mostly because I want the error logs to have access to the Name
 - [ ] Make the "delete all files" red when hovering over "Generate & Inject"
 - [ ] Documentation
   - [ ] Write more examples for the wiki
   - [ ] Proofread the wiki
-- [ ] Better (custom ?) colour picker that can handle alpha
+- [x] Better (custom ?) colour picker that can handle alpha
-  - [ ] Ability to type in color values
+  - [x] Ability to type in color values
-- [ ] Another way to select file other than Drag & Drop
+- [x] Another way to select file other than Drag & Drop
 - [x] Refactor `Pipe-Variable` and `Pipe-Category`
 - [x] Toggle for auto-inject
 - [x] Fix file needing to be in @Resources or its subdirectory to generate properly